-Southerner Says: we were able to buy ice in the park but next time I would take an extra cooler with frozen water bottles or ice and not open it until I needed that ice.
+Southerner Says tip: we were able to buy ice in the park but next time I would take an extra cooler with frozen water bottles or ice and not open it until I needed to.

 FAQ’s About Death Valley National Park

 - How much does Death Valley National Park cost?

 The entry fee is $30 for 7 days for cars and $25 for motorcycles.
 However, I encourage people to purchase an America the Beautiful annual park pass.
 It’s $80 but good for one year and is accepted at over 2k interagency sites across the country.
 Everyone in the car is covered.
 If you plan on seeing a lot of parks, it’s the way to go.

 There’s no manned entrance station at Death Valley but there are kiosks where that have credit card machines to pay your fee.
 While you are there, pick up a park map and a current newspaper